+Warning: This method only works if multimappers are randomly assigned to their possible locations (in such cases the effective genome size is simply the number of non-N bases).

+Use bamCoverage

-NOTE: this method only works if multimappers are randomly assigned to their possible locations (in such cases the effective genome size is simply the number of non-N bases).
-3. Use bamCoverage If you have a sample where you expect the genome to be covered completely, e.g. from genome sequencing, a very trivial solution is to use bamCoverage with a bin size of 1 bp and the -outFileFormat option set to 'bedgraph'.
-You can then count the number of non-Zero bins (bases) which will indicate the mappable genome size for this specific sample.
-4. Use genomeCoverageBed The BEDtool genomeCoverageBed can be used to calculate the number of bases in the genome for which 0 reads can be found overlapping.
+If you have a sample where you expect the genome to be covered completely, e.g. from genome sequencing, a very trivial solution is to use tools/bamCoverage with a bin size of 1 bp and the --outFileFormat option set to genomeCoverageBed from the BEDtools suite can be used to calculate the number of bases in the genome for which 0 overlapping reads can be found.
 As described on the BEDtools website (go to genomeCov description), you need: